mr-premz/dbitsamplehtml/README.md

-# This is a project to clone website for dev bhoomi Institute of Technology
+# HTML preview for tech institute.